ironsniper1/ClueFinders-4th-Grade---PlayStation-2-Port/README.md

                GRAPH_MODE_FIELD,        // NOT FRAME
                GRAPH_ENABLE);
 graph_set_screen(0, 0, 640, 448);

+// TEXA: alpha expansion for PSMCT16 textures.
+// TA0=0 (A bit=0 -> alpha 0), TA1=0x80 (A bit=1 -> opaque), AEM=0.
+write_gs_register(GS_TEXA, 0x00 | (0 << 15) | ((u64)0x80 << 32));
 ```

-The interlaced FIELD mode was the breakthrough: in FRAME mode, the GS
+The interlaced FIELD mode was an earlier breakthrough: in FRAME mode,
-renders to a buffer where each line is doubled across the two interlaced
+the GS renders to a buffer where each line is doubled across the two
-fields, halving the effective Y resolution.
-FIELD mode renders each
+interlaced fields, halving the effective Y resolution.
+FIELD mode
-visible line directly, giving us the full 0..447 Y range we expect.
+renders each visible line directly, giving us the full 0..447 Y range
+the script expects.

+The TEXA write was the breakthrough for 16-bit textures: without it,
+the 1-bit alpha in PSMCT16 expands to 0 by default, every pixel fails
+the alpha test, and the entire 16-bit texture renders invisible.

 **Capabilities:**

 - GS initialization, double-buffered 640x448 NTSC framebuffers
-- Manual GS register setup (FRAME, ZBUF, XYOFFSET, SCISSOR, etc.)
+- Manual GS register setup (FRAME, ZBUF, XYOFFSET, SCISSOR, TEXA, etc.)
 - Rectangle drawing with alpha
 - Textured sprite drawing with alpha testing (ATST=6 GREATER, AREF=0)
 - Multi-frame sprite animation
-- PSMCT32 32-bit RGBA texture format
+- PSMCT32 32-bit RGBA textures (sharp, used for buttons and characters)
+- PSMCT16 16-bit RGBA5551 textures (compact, used for backgrounds)
+- Per-texture PSM stored in `texture_t.psm`, honored at every step
+  (load, vram allocate, transfer, texbuffer bind)
 - Texture loading from host: filesystem at runtime
 - Sprite-to-texture mapping by set_id

 All 2598 textures pre-padded to POT dimensions via
 `tools/cf4_pad_pot.py`.
+Background quadrants additionally split and
+re-encoded to 16-bit by `tools/cf4_split_bg_16.py`.

 ## How the PS2 boot works